ulfschneider/ulf.website/content/posts/2022-12-21-evolution-of-the-jamstack.md

 - **Atomic deployments:** Where all of the code, assets and configuration of a site are updated at once so that a website cannot be accidentally served in a partially updated state.
 - **Immutable deployments:**  Once created, an immutable deploy of a website becomes an artifact which will not change.
 Instead, deploys result in new versions or instances of the site, and traffic is routed to them accordingly.

-For that reason, after a deferred page has been generated, it can only change with, or after, the next complete build of the website.[^keep-it-simple] Zach Leathermans [Rainglow demo](https://www.zachleat.com/web/rainglow/)[^rainglow] is an example of deferred static rendering with the 11ty Static Site Generator.
+For that reason, after a deferred page has been generated, it can only change with, or after, the next complete build of the website.[^keep-it-simple] Zach Leatherman´s [Rainglow demo](https://www.zachleat.com/web/rainglow/)[^rainglow] is an example of deferred static rendering with the 11ty Static Site Generator.

 ## Serverless functions